2010 Slovak parliamentary election: Campaign

 During the parliamentary elections the SDKÚ-DS ran on a platform of fiscal discipline and pledging to reinvigorate the economy.

 Opinion polls

 According to polling agency Focus in May 2010, eight parties would cross the 5% threshold needed for participation in parliament.

-According to a poll of the Institute of public affairs (IVO) the voter participation will be about 50 to 60%.
+According to a poll of the Institute of public affairs (IVO) the voter participation would be about 50 to 60%.